obonaventure/cnp3/book/network/network.rst

 OSPF imposes restrictions on how a network can be divided in areas.
 An area is a set of routers and links that are grouped together.
 Usually, the topology of an area is chosen so that a packet sent by one router inside the area can reach any other router in the area without leaving the area [#fvirtual]_ .
 An OSPF area contains two types of routers :rfc:`2328`:

- - Internal router : A router whose directly connected networks belong to area
+ - Internal router : A router whose directly connected networks belong to the area
- - Area border routers : A router that attaches to multiple areas.
+ - Area border routers : A router that is attached to several areas.

 For example, the network shown in the figure below has been divided in three areas : `area 1`, containing routers `R1`, `R3`, `R4`, `R5` and `RA`, `area 2` containing `R7`, `R8`, `R9`, `R10`, `RB` and `RC`.
 OSPF areas are identified by a 32 bits integer, that is sometimes represented as an IP address.
 Among the OSPF areas, `area 0`, also called the `backbone area` has a special role.
-The backbone area groups all the area border routers (routers `RA`, `RB` and `RC`) and the routers that are directly connected to the backbone routers but do not belong to another area (router `RD` in the figure below).
-An important restriction imposed by OSPF is that the path between two routers that belong to two different areas (e.g. `R1` and `R8`in the figure below) must pass through the backbone area.
+The backbone area groups all the area border routers (routers `RA`, `RB` and `RC` in the figure below) and the routers that are directly connected to the backbone routers but do not belong to another area (router `RD` in the figure below).
+An important restriction imposed by OSPF is that the path between two routers that belong to two different areas (e.g. `R1` and `R8` in the figure below) must pass through the backbone area.

 .. figure:: fig/network-fig-100-c.png
    :align: center